camunda/connectors/element-template-generator/congen-cli/README.md

 `congen` supports the following commands:
 - `generate` invokes the selected generator implementation and prints the generated template to the standard output.
 - `scan` invokes the generator in a dry-run mode and prints the information
-- `operations` prints the list of all available operations both supported and unsupported
 - `list` prints the list of available generators and usage information for each generator

 ### Examples